getporter/porter/CONTRIBUTING.md

 See the [CDN Setup Doc][cdn] for details on the services Porter uses to host and distribute its release binaries.

+## Custom Windows CI Agent

+Some of our tests need to run on Windows, like the Smoke Tests - Windows stage of our build pipeline.
+We use a custom Windows agent registered with Azure Pipelines that we build and maintain ourselves.
+See the [Custom Windows CI Agent] documentation for details on how the agent is created and configured.

 ## Releases

 Our [version strategy] explains how we version the project, when you should expect